14 of the Best Family Christmas Traditions to Start This Year

-Are you going to see the Nutcracker this year?
-Your town’s Christmas Tree lighting ceremony, ice skating, sledding?
+Things are different this year but you can still drive around and see the Christmas lights and other outdoor activities.
 Whatever it is you want to do, decide what dates you want to do them and plan it out.

 Family Game Night

 There’s not much more that I love than Game Nights.
 I love spending time with family and winning!
 I don’t care how old you get Monopoly will always be a family favorite.

 You can even top it off with the classic Rudolph the Red Nose Reindeer themed Monopoly game.